rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 one of the section's top-level nodes.
 (To be more clear, the parent container would then be the section's only top-level node).
 Consequently, nodes that are presequent to a type-2 sectioning node, would, because of the associated parent container, implicitly be associated with a subsequent section.
 That is, the subsequent sectioning node would have an effect on nodes that are presequent to it.
-As such, associating a parent container with a type-2 section would be in conflict with the very definition of a node's context.
+As such, associating a parent container with a type-2 section would be in conflict with the definition of a node's context.

 In addition to that, and because multiple type-2 sections may have the same parent container, the question that would then have to be answered would be